PyLink/pylink-discord/README.md

                 # If disabled, users that are marked as "Invisible" or "Offline" will not be joined to
                 # linked channels until they come online.
 Useful if you have many offline users compared
                 # to online ones.
 Note that if this is disabled, PMs cannot be sent to offline Discord users
+                # Changes to this setting require a reconnect to apply.
+This defaults to true if not set.
                 join_offline_users: true
             # another example
             123456789000000000: